John Mervyn Manningham-Buller, 2nd Viscount Dilhorne1

 F, #28359, d.
 25 March 1559

-Alice London was the daughter of William London.1 She married, thirdly, Sir Thomas Burgh, 1st Lord Burgh, son of Sir Edward Burgh, 2nd Lord Burgh (of Gainsborough) and Anne Cobham.2 She married, firstly, Sir Thomas Bedingfeld.1 She married, secondly, Edmund Rokewood.1 She died on 25 March 1559.1 Her will (dated 25 March 1558) was probated in 1559.2
+Alice London was the daughter of William London.1 She married, thirdly, Thomas Burgh, 1st Lord Burgh, son of Edward Burgh, 2nd Lord Burgh (of Gainsborough) and Anne Cobham.2 She married, firstly, Sir Thomas Bedingfeld.1 She married, secondly, Edmund Rokewood.1 She died on 25 March 1559.1 Her will was proven (by probate) in 1559.2

-Her married name became Rokewood.1 Her married name became Bedingfeld.1 Her married name became Burgh.
-As a result of her marriage, Alice London was styled as Baroness Burgh on 2 December 1529.
+Her married name became Rokewood.1 Her married name became Burgh.
+Her married name became Bedingfeld.1 After her marriage, Alice London was styled as Baroness Burgh on 2 December 1529.
+Her last will was dated 25 March 1558.

 Citations